-Call the Denver Health Appointment Center at 303-436-4949 to make your first visit.
+Call the Denver Health Appointment Center at 303-436-4949 to make your first appointment.

 You can also make a primary care visit with STRIDE.
-STRIDE Is formerly known as Metro Community Provider Network).
+STRIDE is formerly known as Metro Community Provider Network.
 They offer medical, behavioral health, and dental care for members.
-To make a visit, call the main number at 303-360-6267 or go online https://stridechc.org/new-patients
+To make an appointment, call the main number at 303-360-6267 or go online https://stridechc.org/new-patients